-- 1. An accredited Bachelor's degree with a minimum of three academic years from a recognized institution. - 2.
-C+ in Foundations of Math 11; or a C in one of Pre-Calculus 11, Principles of Math 11, Applications of Math 12, or NIC MAT 053; or Math Assessment. - 3.
-Students applying to the Post Degree Diploma program whose undergraduate degree was not taught in English must meet English language requirements.
-Those requirements may be met by completing ESL 090 (minimum C+) or equivalent; or English Assessment; or a minimum TOEFL 550, TOEFL Computer Based Test (CBT) 213, TOEFL iBT 80 with no section lower than 19; or IELTS 6.0.
+- 1. An accredited Bachelor's degree with a minimum of three academic years from a recognized institution. - C+ in Foundations of Math 11; or a C in one of Pre-Calculus 11, Principles of Math 11, Applications of Math 12, or NIC MAT-053; or Math Assessment. - 3.
+Completion of BUS 100 or an equivalent course. - 4.
+Students applying to the post-degree diploma program whose undergraduate degree was not taught in English must meet English language requirements.
+Those requirements may be met by completing ESL-090 (minimum C+) or equivalent; or English Assessment; or a minimum TOEFL 550, TOEFL Computer Based Test (CBT) 213, TOEFL iBT 80 with no section lower than 19; or IELTS 6.0.

-Courses counted towards the prerequisite degree may not also be counted towards the post degree diploma.
+Courses counted toward the prerequisite degree may not also be counted toward the post-degree diploma.